evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ![](../.gitbook/assets/cloud/generate_demo_project.png)

-It will take a few moments to generate sample data and load the project.
+It will take a few moments to load the data and populate the project.
 You can then see a sample dashboard wih different tabs and panels that show data quality, data drift and model quality for a regression model.
 You can customize your choice of panels - this is just an example.

 ![](../.gitbook/assets/cloud/demo_dashboard.gif)